 We can all do our bit to help eradicate poverty.
-As an individual or organisation, in a big way or small way, you can help us to help the needy.
+As an individual or as an organisation, in a big way or a small way, you can help us to help the needy.

-Whether it’s signing up to the mailing list to stay informed, finding about ways you can help us or getting your organisation or business to help, if you have the enthusiasm we have the ideas.
+Whether it’s signing up to the mailing list to stay informed or enquiring about how you, your organization or your business can help, if you have the enthusiasm we have the ideas.

-Volunteers form a cornerstone of Save the Mothers Trust and are fundamental to the work of the organisation.
+Volunteers form the cornerstone of Save the Mothers Trust and are fundamental to the successful work of the organisation.

 SMT values its volunteers and their willingness and enthusiasm to donate the most precious of resources, namely, their time.
-As such we are able to provide a whole gamut of volunteering opportunities and experiences based on volunteers’ interests, desires and skills.
+As such, we are able to provide a whole range of volunteering opportunities and experiences based on your interests, desires and skills.

-We are committed to making the volunteering experience a truly reciprocal one and work hard to ensure that whilst benefiting from the contribution volunteers make we provide volunteers with a rewarding and beneficial experience of volunteering with us.
+We endeavor to make the volunteering experience a truly reciprocal one; we work hard to ensure that, whilst we benefit from your contributions, we also provide you with a much rewarding and beneficial experience.

-Individuals and groups from various ethnic groups and all walks of life and units in various trades and industries can participate in the charity as long as they are interested and eager to work for public welfare undertakings and willing to contribute to the society.
+Individuals and groups from various ethnic and professional backgrounds, from all walks of life can participate in the charity.
+You must be motivated and eager to work for public welfare undertakings and willing to contribute to the society.

 The main focus of SMT projects is to help as many needy and deprived people across the globe and to make a positive difference in the lives of the poor and disadvantaged.
 In order for us to continue this essential work the support from volunteers is much relied upon.